-Swarm's users are based on the users configured in the Helix server.
 Display your own user profile when you are logged in by clicking on your userid at the top-right of the main toolbar and selecting Profile.

-The user profile page displays your avatar, your full name, your email address, the list of users following your activity, the users or projects that you are following, and the list of projects of which you are an owner or member, including an eye icon () beside any private projects you belong to.
-An activity stream for events you have created is also presented.
+The user profile page displays your avatar, your full name, your email address, an Unfollow all projects and users for your-username button, a list of users following your activity, the users or projects that you are following, and the list of projects of which you are an owner or member, including an eye icon () beside any private projects you belong to.